-The college interview is a part of the college application process at many colleges — but not all of them.
-You may meet in person to talk with someone from the admission office, a current student or a graduate of the college.
+Are college interviews important?
+In many cases, the answer is “yes.”
+The college interview is a part of the college application process at many colleges─but not at all of them.
+You may meet in person to talk with someone from the admissions office, a current student, or an alum of the college.
 Or you may be able to take part in a video interview.

 The interview is rarely the deciding factor in whether the college will accept you, but it can give a representative from the college a chance to get to know you better.
 And the interview gives you a chance to:

 - Share information about yourself beyond what's listed on your transcript or in your application.